Qovery/lifecycle-job-examples/examples/deploy-nextjs-app-on-cloudfront/README.md

    5. `AWS_CLOUDFRONT_DISTRIBUTION_ID` environment variable alias to provide to `upload.sh` your AWS Cloudfront distribution ID.
 9. Deploy your Lifecycle Job.

-Your database is now seeded with your SQL script.
+Your NextJS app is now deployed on AWS with Cloudfront.